 The Fund was expected to accrue $12 Million a year, to be overseen by a Sacramento Children’s Fund Planning and Oversight Commission.
 Allowable uses would have included mentoring, job training, culturally-based hearing practices, summer and after-school learning, early childhood education and parent support services.

 Sac Kids First drafted the measure and collected signatures to place it on the ballot.
 Ultimately the measure only received 45% of the vote due primarily to opposition by the Mayor and by a vigorous opposition campaign waged by the city’s firefighters’ union.
 The youth involved in the campaign, however, were not discouraged.
-They felt like they gained momentum and plan to keep fighting.
+They felt like they gained momentum and planned to keep fighting.
 AND, while the Mayor opposed the SacKids measure, he promised to propose “a better way” – his own ballot measure for a youth fund.
 Meanwhile the City Council passed a resolution declaring youth development a public safety issue.
 The proponents of the children and youth fund see this as one more step in increasing resources to the children and youth of Sacramento.

 - Sacramento City Council resolution making youth development a public safety issue